 Psychosocial treatments include, but are not limited to, cognitive-behavioral therapy (CBT), interpersonal therapy for adolescents (IPT-A), family therapy, dynamic therapy, group therapy, and supportive therapy.
 Among these, only CBT and IPT-A have been shown to be efficacious in controlled research within a delineated population .

 The psychosocial interventions for the treatment of adolescent depression will be discussed below.
 An overview of treatment for adolescent depression and pharmacologic treatments for adolescent depression are discussed separately.
-(See "Overview of treatment for pediatric depression" and "Pediatric unipolar depression and pharmacotherapy: Choosing a medication".)
+(See "Overview of prevention and treatment for pediatric depression" and "Pediatric unipolar depression and pharmacotherapy: Choosing a medication".)

 Independent of the psychosocial treatment strategy employed, the following considerations are important for effective intervention: